 Retail shrinkage, or shrink, is a term used in retail loss prevention.
 It refers to any type of loss identified as missing money or inventory that should be present but isn’t actually on hand or saleable.
-It can come in myriad forms, such as customer theft, damage, bookkeeping errors, internal theft, or vendor fraud, and it can affect any company, although it is most prevalent in the retail industry.
+It can come in myriad forms, such as customer theft, damage, bookkeeping errors, internal theft, or vendor fraud.
+Shrinkage can affect any company, although it is most prevalent in the retail industry.

 Retail Shrinkage Affects Everyone

-Types of Shrink
+Types and Causes of Shrinkage

-The second biggest source of shrinkage is shoplifting.
+Shoplifting is the number-one source of shrinkage in the retail industry at 35.7%, according to the National Retail Federation.
 This not only includes customers hiding merchandise in their bags and walking out of the store without paying but also altering or swapping price tags and other methods of theft.

-Preventing Shrink with Automated Cash Solutions
+Preventing Shrinkage with Automated Cash Management

 A fully integrated cash management solution that is incorporated within your POS system can help you increase accountability, so if a suspicious situation arises, you’ll know exactly where to look.
 When your employees know that their every move is being watched when they’re handling your money, they’ll think twice before stealing.
-A fully integrated cash management system will enable individual logins with personal identification numbers as well as automatic deposit validation, money reconciliation, and storage into cassettes that can only be removed by management or armoured car services.
+A fully integrated cash management system can enable individual logins with personal identification numbers as well as automatic deposit validation, money reconciliation, and storage into cassettes that can only be removed by management or armored car services.

 Retail business owners who rely on technology as part of their loss prevention strategy see a lower overall shrinkage percentage than those who don’t.